✨Who Am I Now? Rebuilding Identity After Retirement

 “It took me almost a year to stop introducing myself as a retired teacher.
 Now I say I’m a reader, a grandma, and a curious beginner again.”

-Your New Identity Isn’t Blank.
-It’s Open
+🖋 Your Identity Isn’t Blank, It’s Open

 • What did I love doing long before it became “work”?